THE9rtyt/microblaze_phys333/setup.md

 ## Generating Bitstream and Exporting Hardware Design

-Validate Design. with the small checkbox icon on the top bar of the block diagram window.
+'Validate Design' by clicking the small checkbox icon on the top bar of the block diagram window.

 ![image](https://github.com/THE9rtyt/microblaze_phys333/assets/83201905/07871ac8-b2a8-40fc-b83e-b42d221f42ff)

 Find the Sources window and right click on system.bd and click "Create HDL Wrapper", and select "Let Vivado managa wrapper and auto-update" in the pop up.

-Generate Bitstream. this will likely take a moment.
+Generate Bitstream. this will likely take a moment (or 20 minutes?).

 Export the hardware design from the drop down menu on the toolbar.
 It's under File->Export->Export Hardware.